Automated Database Testing via LLM-Synthesized SQL Features: Evaluation

 \subsection{Baseline Comparison}

 ~ We measured the performance using multiple configurations of \ApproachAcronym{} and baselines.
-We compared the bug detection efficiency between \emph{ShQveL} and \emph{SQLancer++} on CrateDB 5.6, a historic version.
-Using a historic version for evaluating the efficiency is common practice~\cite{zhang2025constant, song2024detecting}, as the uniqueness of bugs can be determined by identifying which commit fixed a bug demonstrated by a bug-inducing test case.
-We also evaluated the line and branch coverage of \ApproachAcronym{} under different settings, SQLancer and SQLancer++ on three C/C++ DBMSs, SQLite, PostgreSQL, and DuckDB.
+We compared the bug detection efficiency between \emph{ShQveL} and \emph{SQLancer++} on CrateDB 5.6, a historical version.
+Using a historical version for evaluating the efficiency is common practice~\cite{zhang2025constant, song2024detecting}, as the uniqueness of bugs can be determined by identifying which commit fixed a bug and clustering all bug-inducing test cases by the commit that fixed them.
+We also evaluated the code coverage of \ApproachAcronym{} under different settings, SQLancer, SQLRight, SQLancer++, and Argus where applicable on three DBMSs written in C/C++: SQLite, PostgreSQL, and DuckDB.
 Although code coverage is not a crucial metric to measure the capabilities of finding logic bugs, it can help relatively compare how many features have been covered.
-We do not expect \SystemName{} to outperform the base SQLancer implementation, since its manually-written generators are specific to each system, while \SystemName{} can be easily adopted to SQL dialects that are not supported by existing tools.
+We do not expect \SystemName{} to outperform SQLancer or SQLRight, since they require manually written generators or parsers, which are specific to each system, while \SystemName{} can be easily adapted to SQL dialects that are not supported by existing tools.